-All documentation submitted in support of an application for admission becomes the property of the University and is not returnable.
+All documentation submitted in support of an application for admission (including original transcripts) becomes the property of the University and is not returnable.

-If an applicant is not accepted, or fails to enroll following acceptance, their documentation will be destroyed at the end of the admissions cycle.
+If an applicant is not accepted, or fails to enroll following acceptance, their documentation (including original transcripts) will be destroyed at the end of the admissions cycle.